It’s Now or Never

 Mrs Hope-Morley divorced Mr H-M in June.
 She left him on a deed of separation 18 months ago and at the beginning of this year, went off to South America and is still there with a young man until the decree nisi is made absolute and she can marry him.
 So altogether we have had a nasty time since our return from abroad.

 This “young man” was Captain Alan Hugh Hillgarth and Mary did indeed marry him (in 1929) although they divorced some years later.
 It transpires that Captain Hillgarth wasn’t just your average suitor.
 He was a British diplomat, novelist, and spy who had left active service in 1922 and was now pursuing a career as a writer of adventure novels.
 He had also embarked on a series of real-life adventures including becoming military advisor to the Spanish Foreign Legion, sailing to Florida, searching for gold in the Andes and writing a musical comedy.
-As I have said in my end-notes, you can probably see the attraction!
+You can probably see the attraction!

 alan hillgarth book cover